Genevieve appears in the Dragon Age: The Calling novel.

 This book was written by David Gaider – one of the main writers of the Dragon Age games.
 It takes place before Dragon Age: Origins (DA:O).

 This profile is best read after our primer to the Dragon Age setting.
 And after following the link therein that presents the Grey Wardens in greater detail.

 It also has S P O I L E R S aplenty about the novel.
-And some about Dragon Age: Origins – Awakening.
+And some about the Dragon Age: Origins – Awakening DLC.

 This article is presented in two parts.
 Since it’s a hair over our can-be-comfortably-read-in-one-sitting-by-a-slower-reader threshold.
 The second half is there.

 - Real Name: Genevieve.

 - Note: It is possible that the proper spelling is Geneviève.

 - Former Aliases: Warden-Lieutenant Genevieve, Commander of the Grey.

 - Known Relatives: Warden Commander Bregan (brother).

 - Base of Operations: Warden Fortress at Montsimmard, in Orlais.